DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Jeanne-sama, please move away, it is starting!"

-Fairin rushed towards her master.
+Farin rushed towards her master.
 But both were already wrapped into the light.
 And then it expanded towards Kai and Rinne.
 Up until it covered even Saki and Ashlan.